 - Strain the pasta – do this as soon as it’s ready; don’t leave it in the pot with the hot water or it will overcook.

 - Don’t run the pasta under cold water – there seems to be a few reasons why people do this, such as thinking they are preventing stickiness or overcooking, but it won’t make a lot of difference in either case.
 Rinsing the pasta will remove the natural starches and make it more difficult for your sauce to bind to it.

 - If you are using the pasta immediately, add it to your sauce and mix in.
 If you are storing the pasta or using it in a cold dish, such as pasta salad, you can add a small amount of oil now and mix through to prevent it from sticking together as it cools.

-For more tips and recipes, sign up to the blog and you’ll never miss a thing!
+For more tips, sign up to our weekly blog alerts and you’ll never miss a thing!